What's New!

 S. Giovanni Battista dei Gerosolimitani

-Malta, because the knights moved to these islands after the Holy Land was reconquered by the Muslims.
+The members of the Order of St. John or of Jerusalem were knights from western Europe who provided help to pilgrims to the Holy Land.
+The order is often referred to as the Order of Rhodes or of Malta, because the knights moved to these islands after the Holy Land was reconquered by the Muslims.
 The order had many properties in the countries of origin of the knights.
-In Italy these properties were grouped into commende and their revenues supported the activities of the order which were not limited to the Holy Land.
+In Italy these properties were grouped into commende and their revenues supported the activities of the order.
+Italian commende reported to the Roman Priory of the order.
 At Corneto a large XIIIth century church was dedicated to St. John the Baptist, the patron saint of the order.

-S. Giovanni Battista dei Gerosolimitani: details of the façade: (left-above) rose window; (left-below) ancient Roman sarcophagus above the left portal, most likely belonging to a Christian; (right) coat of arms of the Knights of St. John, probably placed in 1609 and below it coat of arms of the Bolognetti, a Roman family known for their funerary monuments at Gesù e Maria.
-Mario Bolognetti was a Knight of Malta.
+most likely belonging to a Christian; (right) coat of arms of the Knights of St. John, probably placed in 1609 and below it coat of arms of the Bolognetti, Princes of Vicovaro, best known for their funerary monuments at Gesù e Maria.
+Mario Bolognetti was a Knight of Malta

 Similar to many other Italian towns, Corneto profited by the prolonged conflict between the German emperors and the popes to become a city state.
 In 1355 it opposed resistance to Cardinal Albornoz who was restoring papal authority in the region as a preliminary condition for the return of the popes from Avignon.
 In 1368 Pope Urban V landed at Corneto on his way to Rome.